vzambon/vszambon_ocean-zsh-theme/README.md

 	- **🌖** Waning Gibbous: 15:00 - 18:00
 	- **🌗** Last Quarter: 18:00 - 21:00
 	- **🌘** Waning Crescent: 21:00 - 00:00
-- **Dynamic Emoji**: Displays the prefix `🐙` to indicate the presence of a Git repository, with the emoji changing based on repository status.
 - **Weekday and Date Format**: Displays the current weekday, month, and day in `Weekday,Month-Day` format.

 ## Installation